Research Policy Handbook

 Now in Policy Details

-Establishes the policy that principal investigatorship or co-principal investigatorship on externally funded projects is limited to members of the Academic Council and the Medical Center Line (MCL) faculty, with specific exceptions.
+Establishes the policy that principal investigatorship or co-principal investigatorship on externally funded projects is limited to members of the Academic Council and the University Medical Line (UML) faculty, with specific exceptions.

 1. Principal Investigator Eligibility Policy